-Two twelve-year-old girls, an African American and a Somali immigrant, are suddenly living together and fighting—sometimes with fists—through tween competiveness and personal loss.
-Commissioned by and world premiere at Minneapolis’ Children’s Theatre Company.
+Two twelve-year-old girls, an African American and a Somali immigrant, are suddenly living together and struggling through tween competitiveness and personal loss.
+Commissioned by and world premiere at Minneapolis' Children's Theatre Company.

 SPLASH HATCH ON THE E GOING DOWN

-Thyme, a fifteen-year-old Harlem girl, is an excellent student who is hyper-aware of environmental issues and of the placement of the racial-economically disadvantaged in hazardous areas.
+Thyme, a fifteen-year-old Harlem girl, is an excellent student and hyper-aware of environmental issues, including in her own neighborhood.
 She is also married and pregnant.
-Her 18-year-old husband Erry is awkward and sincere, and gradually ill.
-A journey punctuated by a dirt-eating pregnant friend, a knockdown dragout between hugely pregnant girls, and a water birth.
+Her 18-year-old husband Erry is awkward and sincere and, mysteriously, increasingly ill.
 World premiere at New York Stage and Film.
-Subsequently: co-production by Baltimore’s Center Stage and Yale Repertory Company; production at London’s Donmar Warehouse.
+Co-production by Baltimore's Center Stage and Yale Repertory Company and production at London's Donmar Warehouse.

 TAP THE LEOPARD

-A three-act epic stage representation of the historical African-American colonization of Liberia, from slavery in the U.S. through immigration and appropriation to 21st Century civil war and life in Africa on an American-created modern plantation.
-Inspired by the playwright’s two-week visit to Liberia as the country was beginning its transition out of civil war.
+A three-act representation of the historical African-American colonization of Liberia, from slavery in the U.S. through immigration and appropriation to 21st Century civil war and life in Africa on an American-created modern plantation.
+Inspired by the playwright's two-week visit to Liberia as the country was starting to transition out of civil war.
 The trip and a related commissioned play were administered by the Guthrie Theater, under the auspices of the Bush Foundation.
 Workshops at the Guthrie, subsequent workshop at New York Theatre Workshop.

-During the 2008 financial crisis, five women of various ethnicities and economic classes gradually discover that the trickle-down theory is most applicable to poverty.
-Commissioned by University of Maryland, Baltimore County.
-Professional premiere in Ensemble Studio Theatre’s One-Act Marathon.
+During the financial crisis, five women of various ethnicities and economic classes gradually discover that the trickle-down theory is most applicable to poverty.
+Commissioned by the theater department of the University of Maryland, Baltimore County.
+Professional premiere in Ensemble Studio Theatre's One-Act Marathon.

 THE VENUS DE MILO IS ARMED

 In a Southern city, an upper middle class African American family is jolted by the sudden appearance of landmines all over the country.
-A nod to absurdism, with family members periodically losing a limb.
+Family members keep losing limbs in a nod to absurdism, and not.
 Commissioned by and world premiere at Alabama Shakespeare Festival.

 WAKE UP LOU RISER

-Four sisters, aged twelve to twenty-four in the 1990s learn firsthand just how alive and well arbitrary racial violence still is when their teenage brother is lynched.
-The young women choose eye-for-an-eye revenge: dressing in black Klan robes and preparing to lynch a Klan member they presume to be responsible.
+Four sisters, aged twelve to twenty-four, learn firsthand that arbitrary racial violence is alive and well in modern times when their teenage brother is lynched.
+The young women presume they know the culprit, and dress in black Klan robes to prepare their own eye-for-eye revenge.
 World premiere at Delaware Theatre Company as the winner of its Connections Contest.